 - Continue in this fashion across your pelvis, stomach, navel, chest, right arm, right hand, left arm, left hand, neck, throat, and head.

 - Be aware of your entire body.
 Relax.

 Researchers at The International Journal of Yoga state that “Patients with mild to moderate anxiety and depressive symptoms improve significantly with ‘Yoga Nidra’ intervention.”

 5. Pratyahara And Aparigraha

 These are two of the yoga techniques that are used to gain control of your mind.
-The first, Pratyahara, is about sensory withdrawal (though you should only gently do this).
+The first, Pratyahara, is about sensory withdrawal.
 The second, Aparigraha, is about minimalism and not being attached to things.

 1: Anxiety Disorders and Anxiety Attacks, Authors: Melinda Smith, M.A., Lawrence Robinson, and Jeanne Segal, Ph.D., HelpGuide https://www.helpguide.org/articles/anxiety/anxiety-disorders-and-anxiety-attacks.htm

 2: Panic attacks and panic disorder, Mayo Clinic, https://www.mayoclinic.org/diseases-conditions/panic-attacks/symptoms-causes/syc-20376021